 Look at what other brands are doing to market the items you are interested in selling.
 Look at everything from the listing content to the pricing, their ranking in the bestsellers list, and the customer reviews.

 You are ideally looking for a balance between demand and competition, where:

 - The price offered by competitors is at least over $15

 - There are not many reviews left for the products on your competitor’s pages

 - Competitors with bestseller rankings of less than 1,000

-- The quality of a competitors listing is either low or very average
+- The quality of a competitor listing is either low or very average

 Find the Best Supplier

-Obviously, as the product you choose is important to your whole entire business, you need to make sure you choose a good supplier.
+As the product you choose is important to your whole business, you need to make sure you choose a good supplier.
 Although you may be able to find one in the USA or local to you, the best place to look is international, especially if you are looking to reduce the amount you spend as much as possible.